seL4/seL4-CAmkES-L4v-dockerfiles/README.md

     make user_sel4 HOST_DIR=/scratch/sel4_stuff

+The images will be pulled from DockerHub if your machine does not have them.

 ## Adding dependencies
 The images and dockerfiles for seL4/CAmkES/L4v only specify enough dependencies to pass the tests in the \*tests.dockerfile.
-The *extras.dockerfile* acts as a shim between the DockerHub images and the user.dockerfile.
-You can add dependencies in there, and they will be available in the container. extras.dockerfile has an example inside it commented out.
+The `extras.dockerfile` acts as a shim between the DockerHub images and the `user.dockerfile`.

+Adding dependencies into the `extras.dockerfile` will build them the next time you run `make user`, and then be cached from then on.

+## To build the local dockerfiles:
+To build the local dockerfiles into images, run:

+    make all

+To build a specific image, specify it with make:

+    make sel4
+    make camkes
+    make l4v

+Please note that building images locally does not currently work with the `make user` commands, which all use the DockerHub images.

 ## Security